tiagodeluna/study-notes/AWS/README.md

 We can associate an EBS volume from an instance to another (but only an instance at a time), or create a new EBS volume separately and associate with an instance later.

+**Load Balancer**

+A Load Balancer divides traffic between network interfaces on a network socket basis, improving the distribution of workloads across multiple computing resources.

+The Amazon *Elastic Load Balancing* is a solution that aims to optimize resource use, maximize throughput, minimize response time, and avoid overload of any single resource.
+It supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.

 ## Amazon EC2

 ### Instance Creation Steps